InstagramYouTube

 The Spray Park hosts not only a fantastic splash pad, but also a gazebo with 2 barbeques, picnic tables and benches, a washroom/changeroom facility, water station with a drinking fountain, water bottle filler & pet fountain, and play structure.

-Hours of Operation:
+Spray Park Hours of Operation:

 The Spray Park typically opens in May/June until September.
-The Spray Park opened on June 6 for the 2025.

 Operating Hours: 9:00 am to 8:00 pm, 7 days a week